jnuccitelli/csce483CapstoneSpring2025/docs/xyclops_vision.md

 ## List
 - ### Extraneous File I/O Reduction
-   - Currently, every Xyce iteration outputs a file that is in turn parsed into memory for OptiXyce’s data operations.
+   - Currently, every Xyce iteration outputs a file that is in turn parsed into memory for XycLOps’s data operations.
 This means every Xyce iteration has two associated file I/O operations.
 Since I/O bound operations are notoriously slow, finding a way to eliminate this would most likely improve tool performance.
 (Maybe something like writing files to /dev/shm or memory mapped files)
 - ### Parallelism
    - Currently, all Xyce iterations are run serially.
 Finding a way to run Xyce iterations in a parallel fashion, perhaps even utilizing GPUsm would certainly increase tool performance.
 Note: This is hard and could require major optimization loop changes since there does not appear to be a trivial way to parallelize SciPy least_squares.
 - ### Multi-platform Support